acceleratescience/acceleratescience.github.io/_posts/2024-04-19-towards-broad-generalization-in-machines.md

   Scientific Discovery and Mikel Bober-Irizar, MPhil student in Advanced Computer Science
 date: April 22, 2024 10:00 AM
-image: /assets/uploads/soumya-and-mikel-blog-post.png
+image: /assets/uploads/soumyamikel-blog-image-april-2024.jpg
 ---
 AI today powers everything from your phone's autocorrect to your YouTube feed.
 However, all these models have one thing in common: they're very good at doing things in their training dataset, and are very bad at things outside it.
 A particular example of this is self-driving cars, which were "nearly there" 6 years ago \[1] and have made surprisingly little progress since.
 The difficulty is that AI systems underperform when met with unexpected situations outside their training data (like a tree fallen on a road).
 To build more robust, safe and versatile AI systems, we need to build models that are more intelligent, and can perform reasoning to solve novel situations in the way that me and you effortlessly do every day.
 But building such intelligence is a daunting task (even defining intelligence is hard!), so where do we start?
-Dr Soumya Banerjee, Senior Research Associate in the Accelerate Programme worked with MPhil student Mikel Bober-Irizar as part of the Unconventional Approaches to AI course on the MPhil in Advanced Computer Science.
+[Dr Soumya Banerjee](https://acceleratescience.github.io/team/soumya-banerjee.html), Senior Research Associate in the Accelerate Programme worked with MPhil student Mikel Bober-Irizar as part of the Unconventional Approaches to AI course on the MPhil in Advanced Computer Science.
 This work explored new ways machine learning systems can tackle abstraction and reasoning tasks.

 **A long journey to intelligence**

 In 1967, long before the advent of AI like we know it today, Mikhail Bongard published Pattern Recognition, noting how scientists such as Alan Turing have long posited the concept of a thinking machine; but while machines can be built to solve specific tasks (such as solving quadratic equations or playing chess), no progress had been made to imitate or even understand the ability of us humans to adapt to new situations.
 Bongard suggests that pattern recognition, the ability to decompose situations into objects and concepts, is central to the abilities of human intelligence.